Heathrow Airport reports 5% decline in passenger numbers amid Middle East conflict

 UK to lose 160,000 jobs due to Iran war as Heathrow passenger numbers hit

-The ongoing conflict in Iran is projected to result in the UK losing approximately 160,000 jobs, significantly impacting the economy as passenger numbers at Heathrow Airport decline.
-This situation reflects the broader economic repercussions of geopo...
+The ongoing conflict in Iran is projected to result in the loss of 160,000 jobs in the UK, as passenger numbers at Heathrow Airport decline significantly.
+This downturn is attributed to the economic repercussions of the war, which have led to increas...